stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 ------------------------

 A monitor always refers to the local copy of the monmap  when discovering other monitors in the cluster.
-Using the monmap instead of ``ceph.conf`` avoids errors that could  break the cluster (e.g., typos in ``ceph.conf`` when specifying a monitor address or port).
-Since monitors use monmaps for discovery and they share monmaps with clients and other Ceph daemons, the monmap provides monitors with a strict guarantee that their consensus is valid.
+Using the monmap instead of ``stone.conf`` avoids errors that could  break the cluster (e.g., typos in ``stone.conf`` when specifying a monitor address or port).
+Since monitors use monmaps for discovery and they share monmaps with clients and other Stone daemons, the monmap provides monitors with a strict guarantee that their consensus is valid.

 Strict consistency also applies to updates to the monmap.
 As with any other